MFA in Creative Nonfiction. University of Pittsburgh. 2018.

 Graduate tuition waiver, stipend, benefits, and assistantship.
 University of North Carolina.
 August 2012–May 2014.

-Excerpt from The Descent, “Funny Ladies: A Much-Needed Night of Laughter” at City Books, Pittsburgh, October 21, 2017.
+Excerpt from Pitiful Pearl: The Peculiar Longevity of Things Not So Bad, “Funny Ladies: A Much-Needed Night of Laughter” at City Books, Pittsburgh, October 21, 2017.

 “Least Favored Animals: On Confronting Death, in the Road and Elsewhere,” In Brackets radio show and podcast.
 March, 2017.